jarviscanada/jarvis_data_eng_BikervensBernard/core_java/jdbc/README.md

 # Test
-Tested via junit test case for crud opereation on each DAO classes.
+Tested via junit test case for crud operation on each DAO classes.
-You will need to verify the query result against test data for further testing (created by developers) for SQL scripts.
+You will need to verify the query result against test data for further testing (created by developers) for SQL scripts using pslq commands and comparing the querie result to the actual database data.